The Hollow Crown at Lacock

 Many of the scenes filmed at Lacock feature the abbey’s iconic medieval cloister, which dates back to around 1450, including a tennis match scene in the cloister garth.

-Lacock is certainly no stranger to the screen, in the past both the abbey and village (also National Trust) have appeared in a range of TV and film productions including, Harry Potter, Pride and Prejudice, Downton Abbey, Cranford and Wolf Hall - to name a few.
+Lacock is certainly no stranger to the screen, in the past both the abbey and village (also cared for by the National Trust) have appeared in a range of TV and film productions including, Harry Potter, Pride and Prejudice, Downton Abbey, Cranford and Wolf Hall - to name a few.

 " It’s always amazing to see the abbey and village transformed during filming.
 There are so many different costumes and props and the attention to detail is incredible."